thomas-barthelemy/Project-Exchange-Format/README.md

 ## Export Origin

-The part of the requirements specifies the fields of the **exportOrigin** Object definied at the root
+The part of the requirements specifies the fields of the **exportOrigin** Object defined at the root

 * MUST have a **name** field representing the name of the tool or platform that generated the data.
 * SHOULD have a **version** field representing the version of the tool or platform that generated the data.